 Pλ=Aλ×Eλ  2

-PUR levels (µmol photons m-2 s-1) were calculated from imposed PAR (µmol photons m-2 s-1) levels using the equation (3) from [34]; where P(λ) is the weighted PUR absorbance spectrum from equation (2), E(λ) is the imposed growth light emission spectrum from equation (2) and PAR is the imposed peak light level (µmol photons m-2 s-1).
-Fig. (1) shows the calculated peak PUR (µmol photons m-2 d-1) vs. imposed peak PAR (µmol photons m-2 s-1) for each strain and each spectral waveband (nm).
+PUR levels (µmol photons m-2 s-1) were calculated from imposed PAR (µmol photons m-2 s-1) levels using the equation (3) from [37]; where P(λ) is the weighted PUR absorbance spectrum from equation (2), E(λ) is the imposed growth light emission spectrum from equation (2) and PAR is the imposed peak light level (µmol photons m-2 s-1).
+Fig (1) shows the calculated peak PUR (µmol photons m-2 d-1) vs. imposed peak PAR (µmol photons m-2 s-1) for each strain and each spectral waveband (nm).

 PUR=400700Pλ400700Eλ×PAR  3

 The applied photoperiods were delivered using the sinusoidal circadian light function of the PSI Multicultivator to simulate light exposure approximating sun rise through to sunset.
-The area under the sinusoidal curves is equivalent to the area of a triangular photoregime of equivalent photoperiod (Campbell, unpub), therefore the equation to determine the cumulative diel PUR (µmol photons m-2 d-1) is one half of the base (photoperiod) multiplied by the height (PUR) (Equation (4)); where PUR is the usable light (µmol photons m-2 s-1) calculated from equation (3), 3600 is the time conversion from seconds to hour and photoperiod is the imposed photoperiod (h).
+The area under the sinusoidal curves is equivalent to the area of a triangular photoregime of equivalent photoperiod, therefore the equation to determine the cumulative diel PUR (µmol photons m-2 d-1) is one half of the base (photoperiod) multiplied by the height (PUR) (Equation (4)); where PUR is the usable light (µmol photons m-2 s-1) calculated from equation (3), 3600 is the time conversion from seconds to hour and photoperiod is the imposed photoperiod (h).

 Cumulative diel PUR=PUR×3600×Photoperiod2  4

-S3 Fig. provide visual representations of PUR, the black solid line and shaded area, in relation to the imposed PAR, the dotted line, under each imposed spectral wavebands for P. marinus MED4 (A-C), SS120 (D-F) and MIT9313 (G-I).
-Fig. (1) shows the relationship between calculated PUR vs. imposed PAR for each P. marinus and each spectral waveband.
+S3 Fig provide visual representations of PUR, the black solid line and shaded area, in relation to the imposed PAR, the dotted line, under each imposed spectral wavebands for P. marinus MED4 (A-C), SS120 (D-F) and MIT9313 (G-I).
+Fig (1) shows the relationship between calculated PUR vs. imposed PAR for each P. marinus and each spectral waveband.

-We performed one-way ANOVA to examine statistical differences between Harrison and Platt [53] 4 parameter model fit to 660 nm (red light) and 450 nm (blue light) growth data for each combination of strain and [O2].
-We also performed one-way ANOVA to examine statistical differences between Harrison and Platt [53] 4 parameter model fit to each photoperiod (4 h, 8 h, 12 h, 16 h) and pooled photoperiod growth data for each combination of strain and [O2].
-Photoperiod growth data that showed complete growth inhibition for each combination of strain, [O2] and imposed spectral waveband were omitted from the pooled photoperiod model.
+We performed one-way ANOVA to examine statistical differences between Harrison and Platt [54] 4 parameter model fit to 660 nm (red light) and 450 nm (blue light) growth rate data for each combination of strain and [O2].
+We also performed one-way ANOVA to examine statistical differences between Harrison and Platt [54] 4 parameter model fit to each photoperiod (4 h, 8 h, 12 h, 16 h) and pooled photoperiod growth rate data for each combination of strain and [O2].
+Photoperiod growth rate data that showed complete growth inhibition for each combination of strain, [O2] and imposed spectral waveband were omitted from the pooled photoperiod model.
 Statistical differences were determined at P value < 0.05.

-Fig. 1: Peak Photosynthetically Usable Radiation (PUR; µmol photons m-2 s-1) vs. peak Photosynthetically Active Radiation (PAR; µmol photons m-2 s-1).
+Fig 1.
+Peak Photosynthetically Usable Radiation (PUR; µmol photons m-2 s-1) vs. peak Photosynthetically Active Radiation (PAR; µmol photons m-2 s-1).
 The correlation between PAR, plotted on the x-axis and PUR, plotted on the y-axis, are coloured for each imposed spectral waveband; 450 nm (blue circles), 660 nm (red circles) and white LED (black circles).
 The grey dashed line represents a hypothetical one to one correlation.
 A. is Prochlorococcus marinus MED4.
 B. is Prochlorococcus marinus SS120.
 C. is Prochlorococcus marinus MIT9313.

-Prochlorococcus comparative genomics
+Prochlorococcus marinus comparative genomics